nualagr/dargan-health-foods/TESTING.md

 <br>

-The Dargan Health Foods shop address, business email address and phone number are to be found within the footer 'Find Us' section/accordion in the footer on each page.
+The Dargan Health Foods shop address, business email address and phone number are to be found within the 'Find Us' section/accordion in the footer on each page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-find-us-footer-accordion-mobile-device.png "Screenshot of the Find Us accordion in the footer on a mobile device.")